Metal versus CFR Thermoplastic tubes

 Metal tubes have a much longer history than CFR Thermoplastic tubes and are therefore better known and more often applied by engineers.
 Based on my own educational background and from working in the aluminium, copper and lead industry, you are likely to take metal for granted as engineering material.
 The aerospace industry however, has pushed the development of composite material in general and in thermoplastic composites in particular.
 I have actually experienced the same kind of transition from steel to aluminium when I started to work at Alcoa and which we currently witness in the shift from metal to thermoplastic composites (mostly for the high demanding applications).

-Properties and characteristics of CFR Thermoplastic material
+Properties of CFR Thermoplastic material

 Weight and strength/stiffness: The CFR Thermoplastic material is at least 4 times lighter than steel and about 30% lighter than aluminium.
 If you can optimize your design for strength or stiffness, the weight saving is likely to be even higher.
 The strength and stiffness is not as straightforward to compare.
 That depends on the fiber type but generally it beats steel and aluminium.